Yuanming-Song/Plotting_Template/README.md

    - Extract and combine legends
    - Use proper alignment and spacing
    - Add common axis labels
+5. For plot saving:
+   - Set `save_plots` flag in Rmd
+   - Define output directory and dimensions
+   - Use conditional saving in R script
+   - Check directory existence before saving
-5. Adjust plot dimensions and settings as needed while maintaining the established conventions
+6. Adjust plot dimensions and settings as needed while maintaining the established conventions

 ## Required Packages
 - ggplot2